Three Top Strategies in Multicultural Marketing and Outreach that Stand the Test of Time

 - Super Health Sunday – Because faith organizations have an interest in the wellness of their congregants, The Hannon Group organized a special statewide event on a single Sunday at 16 African American churches, including six “mega” churches.
 During the event, these churches provided messages from the pulpit on the importance of health and health insurance.
 They also hosted meet and greets with MHC navigators and members of each congregation and incorporated ongoing education into church health ministries.
 In addition, The Hannon Group placed ads in church newsletters promoting Super Health Sunday.

-The Hannon Group campaign successfully leveraged partnerships with trusted community leaders and organizations to achieve the desired milestones.
+Results: The Hannon Group campaign successfully leveraged partnerships with trusted community leaders and organizations to achieve the desired milestones.
 Partners distributed collateral materials and promoted key messages through websites, social media, email listservs, and special events.
 The Super Health Sunday event reached 41,500 in-person attendees and 21,000 more people were reached through live streams, while social media posts for the Periscope and Meet Me Monday event had a combined 323,500 impressions.
 Through these activities, Maryland achieved one of the fastest growth rates of any state in the country for 2016 enrollment compared to 2015, increasing by 33%, and African American enrollment was up 37%, indicating that the campaign and pivot had been extremely successful.